Craig Davies (footballer): Oldham Athletic

 After Wolves opted not to make his loan a permanent move, Davies signed for League One side Oldham Athletic in June 2007 for an undisclosed fee.
 He signed a two-year contract.
 He marked his debut against Swansea City by scoring a last-minute winner and immediately became a first-choice player.
 Manager John Sheridan had faith in the young striker, though said, "I keep getting on at Craig and maybe he doesn't like it but I will carry on".
 In August 2008, he signed a contract extension to keep him at Oldham until summer 2010.
-Later that month he received the first red card fo his career for headbutting an opposing player in a League Cup game.
+Later that month he received the first red card of his career for headbutting an opposing player in a League Cup game.
 He said "the sending-off has taught me a lesson" as he reflected on his career during his suspension.
 Three months later, Davies was loaned to Oldham's League One rivals Stockport County to regain form after a poor start to the season, failing to score in ten appearances.
 He settled in well at Edgeley Park and manager Jim Gannon was keen to sign him permanently.
 He made 13 appearances for Stockport, scoring six goals, including a hat-trick over Bristol Rovers.
 County showed interest in signing him permanently.